Super useful & totally free travel guides, written by locals who love Orlando

 - Universal Studios – Ride exhilarating attractions that take you into some of your favorite movies

-- Disney’s Hollywood Studios – Disney’s most diverse park, with lands from Toy Story to Star Wars
+- Disney’s Hollywood Studios – Disney’s most diverse park, with lands from Toy Story to Star Wars (see my Hollywood Studios itinerary)

 - Universal’s Islands of Adventure – A park filled with sensational rides and roller coasters, including the Wizarding World of Harry Potter